morganthomas/winning-arguments/winning-arguments.md

 I will define that a rule of logical inference is **valid** for a given person if and only if there are no **counterexamples** to the rule for that person.
-A counterexample to a rule of logical inference for a given person is a case where there are statements of the form
+A counterexample to a rule of logical inference for a given person is a case where they consider the premises warranted assertible and don't consider the conclusion warranted assertible.
+We will only consider a counterexample to genuine if even after participating in thorough discussion and evidencing a good understanding of the relevant issues, the person with the counterexample still finds the premises warranted assertible and the conclusion not warranted assertible.

 TODO